-As we venture deeper into the realm of warehouse investments in commercial real estate (CRE), it becomes increasingly apparent that these structures are not a one-size-fits-all proposition.
+As we venture deeper into the realm of warehouse investments in commercial real estate (CRE), it becomes increasingly apparent that these structures are not a one-size-fits-all proposition, much like self-storage investment.
 Warehouses come in various shapes, sizes, and configurations, each catering to specific industries and market demands.
 Let’s explore some of the prominent types of warehouses and their unique characteristics:

 1. Distribution Centers: The Engine of Supply Chain Efficiency

 Distribution centers, often referred to as DCs, are the workhorses of the logistics world.
 Their primary function is to efficiently store, sort, and distribute goods to various destinations.
 Strategic positioning along transportation routes minimizes delivery times, making them indispensable for e-commerce giants and retail chains.
 Distribution centers are known for accommodating massive inventories and automated systems that streamline the movement of goods.

 2. Manufacturing Operations: Where Creativity Meets Production